muratk5n/thirdwave/en/README.md

 ```

 Nearly 8 GW could be delivered..
 Assuming 2 month round trip per ship,
 a fleet of 10 ships would be enough?
-This is huge amt of power,
+We're talking about huge amt of power,
 equivalent to the output of 8 nuclear plants.
 It could justify a fleet
 of 10 ships.